maryrosecook/DEPRECATED-essays/gitfromtheinsideout/essay.md

 The second entry in the diff is for `data/number.txt`.
 In this case, the content is the same in the base and receiver, and different in the giver.
 This means that the diff entry for `data/letter.txt` is also a modification.

 Graph property: it is possible to find the base commit of a merge.
-Git behaviour: if a file has changed from the base in just the receiver or giver, Git can automatically resolve the merge of that file.
+Git behavior: if a file has changed from the base in just the receiver or giver, Git can automatically resolve the merge of that file.
 This means less work for the user.

 Fifth, the changes indicated by the entries in the diff are applied to the index.
 This means that the entry for `data/letter.txt` is pointed at the `b` blob and the entry for `data/number.txt` is pointed at the `4` blob.